CONVERSATIONS WITH KINGS, 2020

 Series of 56 images, watercolour and mixed media on khadi paper, 400 x 1090mms (16 x 43″)

-This work was initiated after seeing the unforgettable C13th sculpted heads of the Kings of Judah in the Musée de Cluny in Paris in 2015; a magnificent and monumental collection of damaged, often fragmented sculpted heads carved in limestone.
+Conversations with Kings was initiated after seeing the unforgettable C13th sculpted heads of the Kings of Judah in the Musée de Cluny in Paris; a magnificent and monumental collection of damaged, often fragmented sculpted heads carved in limestone.
 Their history is extraordinary and dramatic: for centuries as heads of full length figures adorning the main façade of Notre Dame, their violent desecration, their burial and eventual rediscovery.
 Most epic however, is the power and intensity that these heads retain, even as fragments of their former selves.
 Of the original twenty eight sculpted heads, twenty-one have been found, the other seven remain lost.

 The two sets are arranged here as if in an amphitheatre or sacred place, with a central aisle separating them.